A high-powered, low resource toolkit for your data

 Unleash the full power of your hardware to snappily process your big multidimensional arrays either in memory or on disk.

-We do believe that Big Data handling can play better with our environment by making a more intelligent use of the energy, so we are making ironArray in such a way that it allows computations with large datasets to make a more effective use of modern, cost-effective, multi-core CPUs and fast, local storage in an energy efficient way.
+We do believe that Big Data handling can play better with our environment by making a more intelligent use of energy. ironArray performs computations with large datasets using modern, cost-effective, multi-core CPUs and fast, local storage in an energy efficient way.

 - High performance multidimensional array computations

 - Automatic data compression in-memory or on disk

 - Dynamically tuned performance optimizations using artificial intelligence that leverage your specific CPUs, caches, memory and disks

 The data container is based on the Blosc2 library and format and leverages the Caterva library for fast manipulation of multidimensional data.
 Get snappy slices of your datasets, no matter how big they are.

 ironArray uses the simple, expandable, well documented and open-source format from the Blosc2 library.
 Use contiguous or sparse storage, both in-memory or on-disk, with no compromises in speed.

 ironArray organizes your data into chunks that fit into the last-level cache of your CPU and blocks that fit in first-levels caches.
 Then uses standard map, reduce, filter, and collect algorithms to perform calculations on large arrays directly in the high-speed CPU cache.